George Russell (racing driver): 2025: Contract year

 Following the summer break, Russell finished fifth at Monza.
-He then scored his seventh podium of the season at Baku finishing second, having struggled with a respiratory illness all weekend.
+He then scored his seventh podium of the season at Baku with a second-place finish, having struggled with a respiratory illness all weekend.
 The next round at Singapore, Russell surprised commentators by taking pole by 0.182 seconds on a track where Mercedes was not expected to be competitive.
 After Verstappen (who started second) unsuccessfully gambled on used soft tyres at the start, Russell got out to a large lead and cruised to victory.
-Following his win, Mercedes announced that Russell had signed a contract extension.
-Verstappen won the next race at Austin in similar fashion, prompting Russell to comment that because overtaking was so rare in 2025 and the tyres did not incentivise creative strategy, the sport had become "a race to Turn 1."
-In Mexico City, Russell finished in seventh after losing three positions during the opening laps, leading to him commenting that track-limit violations that were unpunished had turned the race into "lawnmower racing".
-He finished in fourth place in São Paulo, after being passed by Verstappen in the final laps while struggling with brake temperatures.
+After the win, Mercedes announced that Russell had re-signed for the 2026 season; it later extended the deal to 2027.
+The team reportedly raised his salary to £30m/year, making him the third-highest-paid driver in Formula One after Verstappen and Hamilton.
+The team's focus shifted to 2026, and Russell scored one podium in the final six races, at Las Vegas, where he dealt with steering and tyre issues.
+It was his career-best ninth podium of the season.